ballerina-platform/ballerina-lang/docs/quick-tour.md

     ![alt text](images/echoServiceNew1.png "Echo Service program")

-    Notice that on the top you have a add button containing the various constructs that you'll use to build your integration.
-When you select a construct it will be drawn in the canvas.
+    Notice that on the top you have an add button containing the various constructs that you'll use to build your integration.
+When you select a construct it is drawn in the canvas.
 This is where you build your sequence diagrams that define your integration logic.

     ![alt text](images/ConstructsNew1.png "Constructs")

     Some constructs have a **life line** of execution where you program the statements to be executed.
 This defines the flow of execution.
 The life line is represented by a vertical line in the default program or any other construct of the **echoService**.